Phakic IOL Vision Correction – Better than LASIK?

 Advantages over LASIK for high myopia

-Phakic IOLs have clear benefits compared to LASIK:
+Phakic IOLs offer several advantages compared to LASIK:

-- They fix myopia up to -20D—way beyond LASIK’s reach
+• They correct myopia up to -20D—well beyond LASIK’s limits.

-- They work better optically for extreme myopia
+• They perform better optically for extreme myopia.

 Research shows phakic IOLs are safer than excimer laser surgery for moderate to high myopia (-6.0 to -20.0D).
 More than 90% of patients in clinical trials say they’re happy with the results.
 This shows how well these lenses work when LASIK isn’t the best choice.